 Societies are Complex Systems, and only some of their possible states (constellations of its components) are stable (their Attractors).
 It is extremely unlikely that revolutionaries can a priori (without empirical experimentation) design, predict or implement a new attractor.
 What they do is develop and use Explicit Models of the system that give plausibility to the prediction of the new attractor (otherwise the revolution wouldn’t be attractive and gain traction).
 But these models are very likely to be too simple and thus not adequate.

-When the system is destabilised (revolution), it will not settle into the imagined attractor, but enter ain which it goes through and selects various (sometimes chaotic) recombinations of smaller constellations (Selection is Bayesian Search) until it reaches a new stable state.
+When the system is destabilised (revolution), it will not settle into the imagined attractor, but enter a Liminal Space in which it goes through and selects various (sometimes chaotic) recombinations of smaller constellations (Selection is Bayesian Search) until it reaches a new stable state.
 (The model guiding this search is the Implicit Model the system has of itself.)

 This new attractor looks (sometimes very) different from the imagined